Kuwait Work Visa

 Here are some reasons why Indians should migrate to Kuwait on a work permit:

-• Largest Indian communities in the Gulf, with over 1 million immigrants working in diverse sectors.
+• Largest Indian community in the Gulf, with approximately 1.1–1.2 million Indians working in diverse sectors.

 • The absence of a personal income tax allows for greater savings.

-• Kuwait's Vision 2035 (New Kuwait) development plan is creating high demand for Indian professionals across sectors such as engineering, construction, healthcare, and IT.
+• Kuwait's Vision 2035 (New Kuwait) development plan is creating sustained high demand for Indian professionals.
+Key projects driving this demand include:

 • Kuwait's work visa comes with a renewable residency permit sponsored by the employer, creating a long-term employment opportunity.